oslabs-beta/lambda-logger/Documentation.md

 - Parses log entries using various formats.
 - Passes the parsed log entries to the next middleware.

+---

 ### `configureAWS.js`
+All AWS requests funnel through this special middleware function, which does the following:

 - Configures the AWS SDK with credentials from headers (access-key, secret-key, aws-region).
 - Passes the configured AWS object to the next middleware.

+---

+## Route Endpoints

 ### `logRoutes.js`

 - Uses the `configureAWS` middleware to set up AWS configuration.
 - Defines routes for fetching logs, log groups, and log streams.
 - Uses the corresponding functions from `logController` to handle these requests.

+---

+## Main Server File

 ### `server.js`